Use and manage Android Enterprise devices with OEMConfig in Microsoft Intune

 - Platform: Select Android Enterprise.

-- Profile: Select OEMConfig.
+- Profile type: Select OEMConfig.

 In Basics, enter the following properties: